 Bike lanes work in the same way as roads.
 The direction of the bike lane follows the course of the road it’s next to.
 So, please don’t go in the opposite direction, or else you might get into accidents like the one that made me want to start writing this article.

 Also, if you’re in a bike lane, try to stand to the left side if you are going fast.
 And hold to the right side if you are going slowly.

 Bike lanes work like roads

-Recently I have seen this more and more, and I have to write down here: if your kid is learning how to cycle and you want to follow it on the road, don’t bring him to the bike lane.
+Recently I have seen this more and more, and I have to write here: if your kid is learning to cycle and you want to follow him on the road, don’t bring him to the bike lane.
 Your kid will be slower than most people and completely unpredictable.
-You will be following him and cycling slowly and blocking the bike lane.
-Think about other people before you consider this to be a great idea.
-You and your kid are not the center of the world.

 Lock it well and lock it right

-I think it happened in my first week cycling around Berlin, back in March 2012.
-I was around Warschauer Strasse, and something punctured my tire, and I had to take it to a bike shop to have it fixed.
+It happened during my first week cycling around Berlin back in March 2012.
+I was around Warschauer Strasse, and something punctured my tire, and I had to take it to a bike shop to fix it.
 I didn’t know how to fix it, and I wondered what would happen If I was far away from home and didn’t have a bike shop.

 Learn how to take care of your bike